 We leverage our global reach and scale with our local presence in more than 160 markets to provide, safe, innovative and environmentally sound products each day.

-As a world leading food processing and packaging solutions company with business within food processing as well as packaging, there are many sustainability topics to address and opportunities to explore.
+As a world-leading food processing and packaging solutions company with the business within food processing as well as packaging, there are many sustainability topics to address and opportunities to explore.
 As part of our sustainability approach, we undertake a materiality assessment every two years by applying the Global Reporting Initiative (GRI) principle of materiality.
-This ensures that we keep up to date with changing sustainability priorities and that we continue to focus on the areas that deliver the greatest positive impact for our customers, our business, society and the environment.
+This ensures that we keep up to date with changing sustainability priorities and that we continue to focus on the areas that deliver the greatest positive impact on our customers, our business, society and the environment.
 We conducted our most recent materiality assessment update in 2021 with AccountAbility, an independent ESG advisory firm.